beatreichenbach/texture-importer/README.md

 3. Drag the setup_maya.mel file into the viewport of maya.
 4. This creates a button on the shelf that can be used to launch the tool.

-If preferred the package can be installed manually by moving it the textureimporter directory into a location where it can be loaded as a python package by maya.
+If preferred the package can be installed manually by moving the textureimporter directory into a location where it can be loaded as a python package by maya.
 The tool can then be ran with the following code:
 ```
 from textureimporter.plugins.maya import run
 main_window = run()